 Here are just a few examples of common vinyl flooring options:

 And honestly, this list could stretch for another ten pages.
-The options with vinyl and luxury vinyl when it comes to aesthetic, patterns, color schemes, and even feel, offer hundreds of customizable options.
+The options with vinyl and luxury vinyl when it comes to aesthetic, patterns, colour schemes, and even feel, offer hundreds of customizable options.

 Whether you prefer a modern pattern or a more classic vinyl design, we at Complete Flooring Interiors have you covered.
 A professional vinyl floor installation company will help walk you through your options so that the look and design of your vinyl flooring is just right.